 Seth Klarman’s Margin of Safety is a rare and elusive book that sells for a huge premium over its

 IPO original price.
-It’s a book about managing risk.
-And its namesake is the key to it all.
+It’s a book about managing risk and its title is the key to it all.

-Klarman follows a value investing philosophy that originated with Ben Graham – buying something for less its worth.
+Klarman follows a value investing philosophy influenced by Ben Graham — buying something for less its worth.

 What’s unique about Klarman’s book is the updated views relating to his own experiences prior to publishing in 1991.
 There are chapters dedicated to junk bonds, institutional investing and the short-term performance race, thrift conversions, looking for catalysts, and distressed/bankrupt securities.
 He also covers the basic value philosophy.

 I pulled eight of the bigger lessons (there are more) from the book to share.
 If you can get your hands on a copy, it’s worth the read.

 It follows that value investors seek a margin of safety, allowing room for imprecision, bad luck, or analytical error in order to avoid sizable losses over time.
 A margin of safety is necessary because valuation is an imprecise art, the future is unpredictable, and investors are human and do make mistakes.
 It is adherence to the concept of a margin of safety that best distinguishes value investors from all others, who are not as concerned about loss.